 Success criteria are statements describing the extent to which a student has met the learning intention.
 Success criteria help students to: have a clear picture about how they will be assessed; become independent thinkers and create confidence.
 Success criteria help teachers and students to provide accurate and useful feedback.
 Success criteria are written in student friendly language to help students engage and understand.

 Our teachers are expected to provide students with regular and timely feedback.
 This feedback can be written or verbal but more importantly, focused on technical instructional that helps our students improve.
 Positive encouragement is a healthy motivational tool but the evidence suggests that technical instruction given in a timely fashion is a more powerful tool for improving student achievement.

 At ISC our teachers work in teams inside their subject areas to moderate student work samples, assessment tasks and unit plans.
 We believe that our students deserve to be treated equally by all staff and so by moderating student work and using standardised assessment rubrics we are striving to achieve greater consistency and accuracy of our teacher judgements across the school.

 Use of data

-All ISC teachers are expected to regularly participate in a POLT survey, where students are asked to consider the teaching program they experience.
+All ISC teachers are expected to regularly participate in a Student Voice Survey, where students are asked to consider the teaching program they experience.
 Teachers are encouraged to closely analyse this data with a view to improving their teaching practice.
 The outcomes of this student survey then form the basis of part of each teacher’s annual professional review.

-To ensure that our teacher’s professional learning is being transferred into the classroom, our Leading Teachers, Assistant Principal and Principal undertake regular walkthroughs of lessons to ensure that the benefits of new teaching strategies are being passed on to our students.
+To ensure that our teacher’s professional learning is being transferred into the classroom, our leadership team undertake regular walkthroughs of lessons to ensure that the benefits of new teaching strategies are being passed on to our students.
 One of our staff core values is accountability and walkthroughs are one way that we maintain a level of accountability for the professional development of our staff.